dquail/RLMountainCar/README.md

 ![alt text](LearningRate.png "Learning rate")

+##Further Study
+It would be nice to have a better way to visualize the learning as it's taking place - rather than just displaying the number of steps per episode.
+A visual of the car attempting to drive back and forth until it reaches the goal (which you could slow up or down) would be a great teaching tool.

+Another idea is that one could easily play with the tile size and shape to improve performance.

 ##Reference
 The mountain car problem description is taken from "An introduction to reinforcement learning" by Sutton and Barto. (https://webdocs.cs.ualberta.ca/~sutton/book/the-book.html)